pulp/pulpcore/docs/bugs-features.rst

 For **Backport Requests**
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Only bug fixes from newer versions can be requested to be backported.
+Only bug fixes from newer released or unreleased versions can be requested to be backported.
 No features can be backported to older versions.

 Django migrations are order dependent so we cannot backport any change that has database migrations.
-Thus z-stream releases will not add new migrations.
+Thus Z-stream releases will not add new migrations.

+No Z releases are planned by default.
+Backport requests trigger Z release planning.

 Please include: